ceejbot/rust-emitter/README.md

 Shortcut for emitting a metric with value 1.

 `emit_float(&str, f32)`
+`emit_double(&str, f64)`

-Shortcut for emitting a metric with the given name and floating-point value.
+Shortcuts for emitting a metric with the given name and floating-point value.

 `emit_int(&str, i32)`
 `emit_int64(&mut self, name: &'e str, value: i64)`